How to get exempted as a News Publisher from the Political Content Policy

 Per our Political Content Policy, news publishers who meet the following criteria may run ads that reference political content, candidates, political parties, or elected or appointed government officials, but may not include advocacy for or against those topics.

-- Dedicated reporter/editorial staff information is available online.
+- Dedicated reporter/editorial staff information is available on their website.

-- The publication has a searchable archive available online.
+- The publication has a searchable archive available on their website.

-- The publication is not primarily a user-generated or aggregated content platform.
+- The publication is not primarily a customer-generated or aggregated content platform.

 - The publication is not dedicated to advocating on a single issue.